Connect Your Cloud Account

 Add Your Credentials to env0

-- Go to the Settings page, and pick the "Credentials" tab
+- Go to the Settings page, and click on the Credentials tab

 - Under the Cloud Credentials section, click + Add Credential